baduquig/dash-projects/README.md

-# dash-projects
+# Dash Projects
-Multipage Dash application for personal projects
+Multipage Dash application to house all personal analyses developed in Python Dash